-Over the centuries Badminton has risen in popularity and is now played as a competitive game.
+Over the centuries badminton has risen in popularity and is now played as a competitive game.
 It can also be a great social activity.
-If you’re on for a game, start by getting familiar with it through these interesting facts about Badminton!
+If you’re on for a game, start by getting familiar with it through these fun facts about badminton!

 Badminton is a game that has evolved over the years.

 In the 18th century, badminton was played in India and was called Poona.
 The British Officers took a liking to the game and took it back with them to England where they renamed it badminton.

 2. It was first played in Britain in royal company.